Hill's Pet Nutrition Announces 2026 Hill's Global Symposium - "Healthy Skin Starts From Within" - Exploring the Gut-Skin Axis

-Virtual registration is free and now open for veterinary professionals worldwide to access the latest insights and nutritional strategies for dermatological and gastrointestinal health

-OVERLAND PARK, Kan., May 19, 2026 /PRNewswire/ -- Hill's Pet Nutrition (Hill's), a global leader in science-led nutrition, today announced the 2026 Hill's Global Symposium, hosted June 22-24 in Phuket, Thailand, and livestreamed globally.
-The Symposium is one of the largest free global education opportunities available for veterinary professionals, and brings together leading veterinary experts to discuss the power of nutrition and how it can fuel the microbiome to support dermatological health.

 Registration is now open for the event titled, "Healthy Skin Starts From Within."
 The annual Symposium will build on Hill's foundation of advanced microbiome and nutritional research, and explore the connections between gut and skin health.
-Registrants can attend via a global livestream through Hill's Veterinary Academy, offering free virtual access to the English-, Japanese-, and Korean-language feeds.
+Registrants can attend via a global livestream through Hill's Veterinary Academy.
 Virtual registration also provides on-demand access to all sessions after the live event concludes.

-For veterinary professionals in North America, English-language simulated livestreaming of the Symposium will take place June 24-25.
+To register to Hill's Global Symposium virtually, visit your country's registration link below:

 "This year's Hill's Global Symposium exemplifies Hill's commitment to supporting professionals by providing world-class education on the latest research and trends," said Dr. Jolle Kirpensteijn, global chief veterinary officer of Hill's Pet Nutrition.
 "At Hill's, we believe in the power of the microbiome and its influence on overall pet health, and are proud to equip veterinarians with the latest innovations to manage complex derm and gastrointestinal cases."